InnovationInnovationInnovationInnovation

 Used in mature oil palm areas, it is ideal for terraces of less than 15-degrees.
 It reduces our manpower needs by 3 workers per day as the machine has a coverage of 8 to 9 ha/day compared with only 3 ha/day when the work was done manually.
 With this machine, we can reduce our costs by 63%.

-Mechanised Fertiliser Terrace Applicator (MTFA)
+Mechanised Terrace Fertiliser Applicator (MTFA)

 Each machine reduces manpower by 4 workers per day as it has a coverage of 8 ha/day, compared with only 2 ha/day when the work was done manually.